christian-korneck/flamenco-temp1/README.md

 copying old data to a temporary table with the new schema, then swap out the tables.
 Because of this, avoid `NOT NULL` columns, as they will be problematic in this process.

+## License

+Flamenco is licensed under the GPLv3+ license.

+Flamenco Manager includes a copy of https://github.com/go-gorm/sqlite.git, adjusted to use the pure-Go SQLite from https://modernc.org/sqlite.
+It is licensed under the MIT license by Jinzhu <wosmvp@gmail.com>.